 When do I transfer the funds?
 In most cases you will be required to pay (by wire transfer) a deposit of 50% of the total charter fee upon signing the Charter Agreement.
 The remaining 50% of the charter fee plus the Advance Provisioning Allowance (APA), and any applicable taxes, delivery fees and security deposit are due one month before the beginning of your charter.

 What is the APA (Advance Provisioning Funds)?
 The charter fee generally covers the rental cost of the yacht and any crew that comes with it.
 There are some exceptions particularly seen in the Indian Ocean and South East Asia cruising area, these yachts may be detailed as “all inclusive”.
 In addition to the charter fee the APA covers all other variable expenses such as: fuel, berthing,customs, communications, food and drink.
 The APA essentially creates a bank account for the Captain (and chef) on the yachts to provision on your behalf.

 How does the APA work?
-This is generally calculated as 30% percentage of the charter fee and is paid before the charter commences, usually at the same time as the final payment, one month before the charter commences.
+This is generally calculated as 30% to 40% percent of the charter fee and is paid before the charter commences, usually at the same time as the final payment, one month before the charter commences.
 It is paid through the broker to the Captain, who will keep an accurate tally of what is spent, keeping all receipts.
 And keeping you updated on how much has been spent.